fish-not-phish/FHook/README.md

   + Google Chrome
     + Loads passwords into a byte array and sends to the server
 + Steal Cookies
+  + Google Chrome
     + Loads cookies into a byte array and sends to the server

 ## Dependencies
 #### Server